 In 2016, Phelps married former Miss California USA, Nicole Johnson, whom he had been dating on and off since 2007.
 Johnson stood by Phelps through mental health struggles, and was a source of comfort and stability as Phelps trained for his final Olympics and entered retirement.

-At the 2016 Olympics in Rio, Nicole and the couple’s oldest son, Boomer, joined Debbie and Phelps’ sisters in the stands to cheer him on.
+At the Rio Games, Nicole and the couple’s oldest son, Boomer, joined Debbie and Phelps’ sisters in the stands to cheer him on.

 And of course, Bob Bowman has been a huge source of support from the very beginning of Phelps’ career.
 Such a long coaching relationship is rare.
 His dedication to Phelps’ success and deep understanding of who Phelps is as a person and a swimmer played a major role in how Phelps developed as an athlete.